appsmithorg/appsmith/contributions/AppsmithWidgetDevelopmentGuide.md

         - `params`(optional, ValidationConfigParams): Parameters provided to help with the validation
     - `allowedValues`(optional, unknown[]): An array containing the set of allowed values for `ValidationTypes.ARRAY`
     - `children`(optional, ValidationConfig): Validation configuration for entries in `ValidationTypes.OBJECT_ARRAY`
-    - `fn`(optional, `(value: unknown, props: any, _?: any, moment?: any) => ValidationResponse`): The function used to validation in `ValidationTypes.FUNCTION` *ArgumentsReturn value*
+    - `fn`(optional, `(value: unknown, props: any, _?: any, moment?: any) => ValidationResponse`): The function used to validation in `ValidationTypes.FUNCTION`
+      - *Arguments*
         - `value`(unknown): The current value of the property to validate
         - `props`(any): The properties of the current widget
         - `_`: The [lodash](https://lodash.com/docs/4.17.15) library utility
         - `moment`: The [momentjs](https://momentjs.com/docs/#/use-it/) library utility
+      - Return value
-        - `[ValidationResponse](https://github.com/appsmithorg/appsmith/blob/e772fd4ff96accfb94818fa9f0b58dc6851a1cf0/app/client/src/constants/WidgetValidation.ts#L20)`: A specific format that the Appsmith platform uses to understand validation results.
+        - [ValidationResponse](https://github.com/appsmithorg/appsmith/blob/e772fd4ff96accfb94818fa9f0b58dc6851a1cf0/app/client/src/constants/WidgetValidation.ts#L20): A specific format that the Appsmith platform uses to understand validation results.
             - `isValid`(required, boolean): Specifies if the property value is valid
             - `parsed`(required, unknown): The value after validation.
 This could be the default or the original value or a formatted version of the original value.
             - `messages`(optional, string[]): An array of messages used to describe how the validation has failed.
 This helps Appsmith developers identify and fix issues in property configurations